bguest/rest_area/README.md

 rest api and you will get the get basic rest routes for that class This project rocks and uses MIT-LICENSE.

+## Versions

+This library supports both Rails 3.2.x and Rails 4.1.x.

+### Rails 3.2.x
+If you are useing Rails 3.2.x you should use the `rails-3_2` branch and/or version/tags 1.x.x, ie

+    gem 'rest_area', '~>1.0'

+### Rails 4.1.x
+If you are using Rails 4.1.x you should use the master branch and/or versions/tags 2.x.x, ie

+    gem 'rest_area', '~>2.0'

-## Initilization
+## Initilization / Setup

-1. Create a file called rest_area.rb in your initilizers file
+1. Create a file called `rest_area.rb` in your initilizers file
 2. Add something the following in that file.

         RestArea.class_whitelist = [YourModel, ThatYouWant, ToBeInYour, RestApi]

-3. Add something like the following to your routes file.
+3. Add something like the following to your `config/routes.rb` file.

         mount RestArea::Engine => "/your_base_route"